Camberwick Green, Trumpton and Chigley

 Mickey Murphy runs a tap in his bakery.

-The shot lasts for a good 6 seconds - an eternity in the world of stop motion animation.
+The shot lasts about 6 seconds - an eternity in the world of stop motion animation !

 Although the fact it's on such a small scale obviously helps enormously.